alamerton/alamerton.github.io/_posts/2024-06-12-governance-common-technical.md

 ---
 layout: post
-title: "A Technical Implementation of a Common Vague Goal"
+title: "One Intervention for the Development of AI Risk"
 ---
 A common goal of the current global policy actions is encouraging the ethical use of AI.
 One way that could be implemented is by creating an organisation to whom risky AI developments get reported.